Interesting, Ethical & Artisan Food

 The Real Food Trip Across South Africa

 As part of our mission to tell the food stories of South Africa we left Cape Town to travel across the country from February until May 2012.
 Along the way we photographed and filmed all the places we visited and the people we met.
-Over the next few months we'll be writing up theses stories and posting them on our web site, so stay tuned!
+We've been telling these stories through our featured listings.
+Thank you South Africa for sharing with us!

 Artisan Food Blog